 This seems like the beginning of a great story!

 Family begins.
 Sex, pregnancy, babies, all of this corresponds with the entire human story.

 As the story continues, I discover that something has gone terribly wrong.
 I find things that sadly correspond with my reality, but it feels confusing as to why these things disrupted what felt like a good story.

-Here I encounter themes like making sacrifices to the creator, acceptance or disapproval from the creator God, a reference to anger, to doing what is right, to a personification of sin as something that desires to control life.
+Here I encounter themes like making sacrifices to the creator, acceptance or disapproval from the God, a reference to anger, to doing what is right, to a personification of sin as something that desires to control life.

 Then things go from bad to worse as I read about the first act of homicide — an act of the most horrible kind, fratricide (brother kills brother).